 I’d rather have 10 Bible-believing, church-serving, Jesus-loving disciples than one hundred church-goers any day of the week.

-But do you want to know what’s even better than ten Bible-believing, church-serving, Jesus-loving disciples?
+But do you know what’s even better than 10 Bible-believing, church-serving, Jesus-loving disciples?

-And this is exactly why knowing how to grow your church is membership is vital; getting people through those church doors of yours is the first crucial step in making disciples.
+And this is exactly why knowing how to grow your church membership is vital; getting people through those church doors is the first crucial step in making disciples.

-Sure, there’s no magic bullet when it comes to church growth, but I mean, what gets people to visit your church in the first place, and then makes them decide to stay with you?
+Sure, there’s no magic bullet when it comes to church growth, but a good starting point is finding out what gets people to visit your church in the first place and then makes them decide to stay.

-It could be the powerful praise team, the friendly greeters at the door, it could be you’re preaching great sermons that are getting talked about.
+It could be the powerful praise team, the friendly greeters at the door, it could be you are preaching great sermons that are getting talked about.

 To be honest it’s probably a mixture of all of these things; a wide variety of factors contribute to growing a good, strong and healthy church membership.

 But what if we could really pin it down to one major key that you could turn to unlock your church’s growth potential?